apache/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **context:** do_remap/do_os_response or do_global_* or later

-**description:** This table can be used to store per-request Lua context data and has a life time identical to the current request.
+**description:** This table can be used to store data in do_remap/do_os_response or do_global_* functions and can be retrieved from handler functions hooked from these global functions.

 Here is an example: